Scientific name: Fiorinia externa Ferris

 Distribution

-This pest is believed to be introduced from Japan and was first found in New York in 1908.
-It is currently established in the Eastern United States.
-It has been intercepted in Minnesota on holiday greenery since 2018 but is not established in Minnesota.
+Believed to be introduced from Japan, elongate hemlock scale was first found in New York in 1908.
+It is now established in the eastern United States.
+Since 2018, it has been intercepted in Minnesota on holiday greenery but is not established in the state.

 Biology